What is a VPN?

-One common misconception about VPNs is that they provide user anonymity.
-Jeremy Campbell, creator of DNSleaktest.com has said that “Using public VPNs for anonymity is foolish and potentially dangerous, no matter how securely it’s configured, simply because the technology was not designed at all for anonymity.
+One misconception about VPNs is that they provide user anonymity.
+Jeremy Campbell, the creator of DNSleaktest.com, has said that “Using public VPNs for anonymity is foolish and potentially dangerous, no matter how securely it’s configured, simply because the technology was not designed at all for anonymity.
 VPN services require that you trust them, which is a property that anonymity systems do not have.”

-Choosing a trustworthy, reliable VPN service provider is hard, but Reddit user That One Privacy Guy collected virtually everything there is to know about most large (and many small) VPNs and put them into a single color-coded Google Sheet that’s easy to read and understand.
-This online chart outlines VPN business practices, logging, service configuration, and other features, pinpointing contradictory policies and misleading claims that various services are 100 percent effective.
+Choosing a trustworthy, reliable VPN service provider can be hard, but Reddit user That One Privacy Guy collected virtually everything there is to know about most large (and many small) VPNs and put them into a single color-coded chart that’s easy to read and understand.
+This online chart outlines VPN business practices, logging, service configuration, and other features, pinpointing contradictory policies and misleading claims of 100 percent effectivity by some of the services.

 Tip: Be careful when selecting a VPN provider.
-While the traffic is encrypted, make sure you go for a company with a good reputation rather than one that looks a little too good to be true!
+Although the traffic is encrypted, be sure that you select a company with a good reputation, rather than one that looks a little too good to be true!

 Most VPN providers offer their own desktop clients that make it easy to connect to the service.
 Simply install the software that they provide and set some preferences.
 From there it is usually automatic.
 Most services let you pick a server location and set some networks to be trusted at all times.

 I recommend using the VPN Comparison chart to select one or more products to test.
 Most of them will have a free trial so you can see how they work, see where their servers are located and test the impact on your internet connection speed (should be minimal).